lardawge/carrierwave_backgrounder/README.md

 # CarrierWave Backgrounder

 I like CarrierWave.
 That being said, I don't like tying up app instances waiting for images to process.

-This gem addresses that issue.
+This gem addresses that issue by disabling processing until a background process initiates it.
+It supports both Delayed Job and Resque.

 ## Background options